back to antidictionary

 Protochauliodes sp.
 (Eumegaloptera) with left tracheal gill

-Paired abdominal appendage, whose trachea arises either directly from spiracular
+Paired abdominal appendage, whose trachea arises either directly from the spiracular

 trachea of the same abdominal segment, or from the nearest point of tracheae